Residents of New Zealand Should be Looking to FMA Forex Brokers for a Safe Trading Experience.

 Finding a reliable and respectable Forex broker to work with is an important part of trading.
-One way to check a broker’s reliability is finding out whether they have a license and are regulated by a recognized body.
+One way to check a broker’s reliability is by finding out whether they have a licence and are regulated by a recognised body.
 There are a number of these located in various countries, such as BaFIN in Germany, and ASIC in Australia.
 For any Forex traders picking a broker in New Zealand, the authority to look for is the FMA (Financial Markets Authority) New Zealand.
-It might prove to be a challenge, as New Zealand’s market regulation is a little on the loose side.
-But finding FMA regulated brokers is a step in the right direction.
+It might prove to be a challenge, as New Zealand’s market regulation is a little on the loose side; but finding FMA -regulated brokers is a step in the right direction.

 A brief introduction to the FMA

-FMA stands for Financial Market Authority and in New Zealand, it is the organization in charge of regulating the country’s financial markets.
+FMA stands for the Financial Market Authority, and in New Zealand it is the organisation in charge of regulating the country’s financial markets.
 The role originally fell on the shoulders of the Securities Commission of New Zealand.
-Unfortunately, the Commission suffered a barrage of criticism between 2006 and 2010 and struggled to enforce a sufficient level of regulation to protect consumers.
+Unfortunately, the Commission suffered a barrage of criticism between 2006 and 2010, and struggled to enforce a sufficient level of regulation to protect consumers.

 A further Act was passed in 2013 that expanded the FMA’s domain.
 Today, it has more tools and options to help in providing a safer environment for New Zealand’s investors and anyone else involved in the financial markets.